Fang-Zhang/Reading-Notes/02-computer/02-programming-language/03-javascript/04-TypeScript/Learn-TypeScript-FreeCodeCamp.md

 ## Learnnig Approach
-1. Vedio -> Official Doc
+1. Video -> Official Document
 2. Coding can make understanding clearly

 ## Basics (Refer to the official document for more)